40 Years of Experience

 ERISA Litigation with Trust and Estates

 Trusts and estates are intricate estate planning items that can affect your financial fitness.
 ERISA or Employee Retirement Income Security Act of 1974 can greatly impact these estate planning topics, especially when it comes to regulation, compliance, document drafting, and administration.
-The ERISA attorneys at Brucker & Morra Law Group are highly versed in drafting trust and estate documents and understand how they can impact these.
+The ERISA expert witness & attorneys at Brucker & Morra Law Group are highly versed in drafting trust and estate documents and understand how they can impact these.
 Our ERISA lawyer can help you name trustees and executors and draft compliant documents and employment agreements.

 Bankruptcy